Lead in Drinking Water Grant

 • Contact information of the contractor(s) who completed the work.

-Applications will be accepted at any time and will be evaluated as received.
-It is important to note that funds are limited for this project, and no grants will be issued after March 31, 2024.
-In order to meet this deadline, we will not be accepting applications after February 29th, 2024.
+Applications will be evaluated and awarded as received.
+It is important to note that funds are limited for this project, and no grants will be issued after March 31, 2025.
+In order to meet this deadline, we will not be accepting applications after February 28, 2025.
 If more funding is requested than available, priority will be given to the locations servicing the youngest children.

 Questions?